 Before creating Tantum Real Estate, Tantleff was Vice President of Development at Roseland Property Company.
 There she established a reputation for her mixed-use projects, consisting of more than 5,000 residential units and 200,000 square feet of retail space.

 Now, Tantleff serves on the New Jersey Committee of the Regional Plan Association, the Executive Board of Directors for Downtown NJ, and much more.

 Cathy Jones founded Sun Commercial Real Estate in 2006.
-Her firm operates two offices, one in Las Vegas, Nevada, and the other in Scottsdale, Arizona.
-It’s the top woman owned and led brokerage in the Las Vegas marketplace.
+Her firm operates three offices.
+There are locations in Las Vegas (Nevada), Scottsdale (Arizona), and California.
+Sun Commercial Real Estate is known as one of the top woman owned and led brokerages in the Las Vegas marketplace.